 As for other online problems, the standard method for comparing bin packing algorithms is competitive analysis.
-Under competitive analysis, the performance of an algorithm $\mathbb{A}$ is compared to that of OPT, which is the optimal offline algorithm.
-More precisely, the competitive ratio of an algorithm $\mathbb{A}$ is the asymptotically maximum ratio of the cost of $\mathbb{A}$ to that of OPT for serving the same sequence $\sigma$ .
-FF and BF have the same competitive ratio of 1.7, while the best Harmonic-based algorithm has a competitive ratio of at most 1.58889 [22].
-It is also known that no online algorithm can have a competitive ratio better than 1.54037 [3].
+Under competitive analysis, the performance of an algorithm \mathbb{A} is compared to that of OPT, which is the optimal offline algorithm.
+More precisely, the competitive ratio of an algorithm \mathbb{A} is the asymptotically maximum ratio of the number of bins used by \mathbb{A} to that of OPT for packing the same sequence σ .
+FF and BF have the same competitive ratio of 1.7, while the best Harmonic-based algorithm has a competitive ratio of at most 1.58889 [33].
+It is also known that no online algorithm can have a competitive ratio better than 1.54037 [4].

-The total lack of information about the future is unrealistic in many real-world scenarios [13].
+The total lack of information about the future is unrealistic in many realworld scenarios [19].
 A natural approach for addressing this issue is to relax the problem by providing extra information about the input sequence.
-For the online bin packing problem, such relaxations have been studied in the contexts of lookahead, in which the online algorithm can look at the items arriving in the near future [16], and closed bin packing, in which the length of the request sequence is known to the online algorithm [1].
-In both cases, the average performance of the online algorithm improves, compared to the online algorithms with no information about the future.
+For the online bin packing problem, such relaxations have been studied in the contexts of lookahead, in which the online algorithm can look at the items arriving in the near future [25], and closed bin packing, in which the length of the input sequence is known to the online algorithm [2].
+In both cases, the average performance of the online algorithm improves, compared to the online algorithm with no information about the future.
+In [20], bin packing is studied in an almost-online setting in which the online algorithm knows the value of OPT in advance.
+It is proven that any online algorithm has a competitive ratio of at least 47/36 = 1.305 under this setting.
+This lower bound was later improved to 1.3231 [3].
+Other almost-online settings allow the online algorithms to repack some items or arrange for some pre-ordering of the items [22,27,23].
+Along similar lines, the almost-online setting is studied for the related problem of scheduling; see [14,1,34], for example.

-The advice complexity model for online algorithms is a more general framework under which the "no knowledge assumption" behind online algorithms is relaxed, and the algorithm receives some bits of advice about the future requests.
+Under the advice complexity model for online algorithms, the "no knowledge assumption" behind online algorithms is relaxed by letting the online algorithm receive some bits of advice about the future items.
 The advice can be any information about the input sequence and is generated by an offline oracle which has unbounded computational power.
 Provided with the appropriate advice, the online algorithms are expected to achieve improved competitive ratios.
-The advice model has received significant attention since its introduction [8,17,13,7,18,20,9,4,11,15,19,6,5,21].
+The advice model has received significant attention since its introduction [12,26,19,11,29,30,9,6,17,21,28,10,7,32].